-After Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits
+Amid Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits

 With only a 3-4 day weather window & ~300 #EverestSummiteer annually, jams will exist.
 Spread the truth! pic.twitter.com/wwrhSlP5hL

-In a statement Monday, the tourism board expressed condolences to the bereaved family and friends of those who died, and added that it takes the matter seriously and was "disturbed" by the news.
+In a statement Monday, the tourism board expressed condolences to the bereaved family and friends of those who died and added that it takes the matter seriously and was "disturbed" by the news.

 "Nepal recognises the need to work closely with expedition companies and teams to control safety of climber flows in the face of climatic risks and sensitivities," it said.